Aliases for USP30 Gene

 Previous GeneCards Identifiers for USP30 Gene

 USP30, a member of the ubiquitin-specific protease family (see USP1, MIM 603478), is a novel mitochondrial deubiquitinating (DUB) enzyme (Nakamura and Hirose, 2008 [PubMed 18287522]).[supplied by OMIM, Dec 2008]

 GeneCards Summary for USP30 Gene

 USP30 (Ubiquitin Specific Peptidase 30) is a Protein Coding gene.
 Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis.
-GO annotations related to this gene include ubiquitin thiolesterase activity and cysteine-type peptidase activity.
+GO annotations related to this gene include cysteine-type endopeptidase activity and ubiquitin-specific protease activity.

 UniProtKB/Swiss-Prot for USP30 Gene

 Deubiquitinating enzyme tethered to the mitochondrial outer membrane that acts as a key inhibitor of mitophagy by counteracting the action of parkin (PARK2): hydrolyzes ubiquitin attached by parkin on target proteins, such as RHOT1/MIRO1 and TOMM20, thereby blocking parkins ability to drive mitophagy (PubMed:18287522, PubMed:24896179, PubMed:25527291, PubMed:25621951).
 Preferentially cleaves Lys-6- and Lys-11-linked polyubiquitin chains, 2 types of linkage that participate to mitophagic signaling (PubMed:25621951).
 Does not cleave efficiently polyubiquitin phosphorylated at Ser-65 (PubMed:25527291).
 Acts as negative regulator of mitochondrial fusion by mediating deubiquitination of MFN1 and MFN2 (By similarity).